-Since the original dataset is derived from only three seismic stations, it is not possible to accurately 205 calculate locations, and thus, absolute magnitudes and earthquake energies.
+Since the original dataset is derived from only three seismic stations, it is not possible to accurately calculate locations, and thus, absolute magnitudes and earthquake energies.
 However, we can assess the relative magnitudes between events of a cluster because the entire cluster must derive from the same source (e.g., Green and Neuberg, 2006).
-To determine the relative earthquake amplitudes and relative time lags within the two largest clusters we apply a method based on standard matrix fac-210 torization; the singular value decomposition (SVD).
-The method was proposed by Rubinstein and Ellsworth (2010) and used on clusters located around Parkfield, Northern California, SVD estimates relative earthquake size for repeating earthquakes by taking advantage of the waveform similarity of all the events within the sequence.
-The method uses the entire waveform, which reduces the uncertainty in earthquake size and produces a measurement which is consistent from event to event within 215 a cluster.
-The technique robustly computes earthquake size while exploiting the information from the whole waveform, unlike the parametric information used in most standard magnitude estimation methods.
-The SVD can be used to describe a matrix M (i.e. a group of horizontal vectors) in terms of two sets of basic vectors (input U and output V) and set of nonnegative singular values \sum ascribed to the weight of the output-basis vector, as in the following relationship:
+To determine the relative earthquake amplitudes and relative time lags within the two largest clusters we apply a method based on standard matrix factoriza-

+- tion; the singular value decomposition (SVD).
+The method was proposed by Rubin-stein and Ellsworth (2010) and used on clusters located around Parkfield, Northern California.
+The method uses the entire waveform, which reduces the uncertainty in earthquake size and produces a measurement which is consistent from event to event within a cluster.
+The SVD can be used to describe a matrix M (i.e. a group of horizontal vectors) in terms of two sets of basic vectors (input U and output V) and set of non- - negative singular values $\sum$ ascribed to the weight of the output-basis vector, as in the following relationship:

-$$220 \quad M = U \sum V' \tag{1}$$
+$\mathsf{M}=\mathsf{U}\sum\mathsf{V}'.$

 U is a matrix that maps the weight applied to each output-basis vector for each data vector.
-Each column \overrightarrow{U}i of U gives the relative amplitude of the associated output-basis vector (\overrightarrow{V}i) for each data vector.
+Each column $\mathbf{U}i$ of U gives the relative amplitude of the associated output-basis vector ( $\mathbf{V}i$ ) for each data vector.
 When the input data consists of repeating events, the similarity of their waveforms means that most of the data's power is explained by the first output basis vector (a.k.a. the first principal component).
-If we assume that all variables except size and arrival times are exactly the same, the other output-basis vectors will only be describing background noise.
-This means that the relative amplitude, and therefore moment, of the seismograms is described by the first input-basis vector.
+If we assume that all variables except size and arrival times are exactly the same, the other outputbasis vectors will only be describing background noise.
+This means that the relative amplitude, and therefore moment, of the seismograms is described by the first inputbasis vector.
 However, this can only be true when the SVD is applied to seismograms filtered such that the frequency content is below the corner frequency of the event that is being examined.
 Rubinstein and Ellsworth (2010) demonstrate that estimating the moment using SVD has much less uncertainty than the whole-network estimates of moment based on coda duration.
 A more detailed methodology, and a discussion of the associated errors and pitfalls of the method is presented in Rubinstein and Ellsworth (2010).

-To find the relative time lags of the earthquakes in each cluster, we employed a cross-correlation method using the first output-basis vector calculated by SVD as a reference.
+To find the relative time lags of the earthquakes in each cluster, we employed a crosscorrelation method using the first output-basis vector calculated by SVD as a reference.

 That is, all waveforms in each cluster are cross-correlated with the first-output basis vector, under the assumption that the first output-basis vector is effectively the mean waveform and representative of an unperturbed background state.
 The results of this method should reflect temporal variations in velocity relative to such unperturbed background levels.

-240 2.6 Coda Wave Interferometry
+20 2.6 Coda wave interferometry